cse110-sp21-group13/cse110-sp21-group13/admin/misc/rules.md

 # Group Contract
-The following lists the agreements for Team 13 (13ullet) that discussed on 4/14/21.

 ## Group 13's Rules of Conduct
 1. Don’t take on work you are unsure of completing on time.